mmcdole/gofeed/README.md

 - Dublin Core: Accessible via `Feed.DublinCoreExt` and `Item.DublinCoreExt`
 - Apple iTunes: Accessible via `Feed.ITunesExt` and `Item.ITunesExt`

+### Feed Rendering

+Whether a feed is created by parsing an existing feed or creating a feed from scratch, `gofeed` can render the feed to JSON Feed 1.1, RSS 2.0, or Atom 1.0.

 ## Overview

 In `gofeed`, you have two primary choices for feed parsing: a universal parser for handling multiple feed types seamlessly, and specialized parsers for more granular control over individual feed types.

 ### Universal Feed Parser